Branded SDSU Recycling

 South Dakota State University will take advantage of the GreenFest celebration at the McCrory Gardens Education and Visitors Center Sunday, April 22 to launch new branding for its recycling receptacles on campus.

-A partnership between SDSU and Falcon Plastics, Inc.’s Premier Source will make the long practice of recycling on campus a more visible reminder to reduce, reuse, repurpose, and recycle.
+A partnership between SDSU and Falcon Plastics, Inc. will make the long practice of recycling on campus a more visible reminder to reduce, reuse, repurpose, and recycle.

 New color-coded, custom waste receptacle lids will replace the tops of current waste containers on campus.

-Premier Source, the engineering arm of Falcon Plastics, designed thermoformed lids to fit existing, interior trash receptacles on campus.
+Falcon Plastics designed thermoformed lids to fit existing, interior trash receptacles on campus.
 The nearly 40-year old local firm with locations in Brookings, Madison, and Lexington, Tenn., has a longstanding history with South Dakota State, its students, and researchers.

-“The generous donation of the design, mold creation and tooling expense from Premier Source saved us over $200,000,” said Lynn Finn, SDSU Facilities and Services.
+“The generous donation of the design, mold creation and tooling expense from Falcon Plastics saved us over $200,000,” said Lynn Finn, SDSU Facilities and Services.

 Leadership from the university’s Environmental Sustainability and Stewardship committee worked with SDSU Facilities and Services, as well as students, faculty, and staff, to define recycling strategies on campus through continued education and promotion.